asimakiskydros/University-Projects/Network Programming/README.md

 Project header:

 Create a server-client messaging system that uses a simple request-reply protocol.
 You may implement it using sockets or the built in RMI technology Java provides (in this project, RMI was used).
-Clients should send requests to the server and it should send back a response and terminate the connection.
+Clients should be able to send requests to the server, receive a response and terminate the connection.

 At the bare minimum, the app should have the following: